-Securities nexercised is at 31, 2003 Value of Unexercised in-the-Money Options at December 31, 2003(1) Name Vested Unvested Vested Unvested Rick E Winningham 445,228 506,384 \$ 2,577,979 \$ 3,594,568 Patrick P.A.
-Humphrey 217,402 229,210 1,232,168 1,535,864 Marty Glick 103,692 25,984 620,543 283,215 Michael Kitt 104,703 172,715 605,332 1,193,510 Bradford J. Shafer 25,873 45,094 177,742 368,279
+Number of Securities Value of Unexercised Underlying Unexercised in-the-Money Options at December 31, 2003 December 31, 2003(1) Name Vested Unvested Vested Unvested Rick E Winningham 445,228 506,384 \$ 3,468,433 \$ 4,607,332 Patrick P.A.
+Humphrey 217,402 229,210 1,666,968 1,994,278 Marty Glick 103,692 25,984 827,923 335,181 Michael Kitt 104,703 172,715 814,738 1,538,936 Bradford J. Shafer 25,873 45,094 229,486 458,463

-(1) Amounts presented under the caption "Value of Unexercised in-the-Money Options at December 31, 2003" are based on the assumed initial public offering price of \$14.00 per share minus the exercise price, multiplied by the number of shares subject to the stock option, without taking into account any taxes that might be payable in connection with the transaction.
+(1) Amounts presented under the caption "Value of Unexercised in-the-Money Options at December 31, 2003" are based on the initial public offering price per share minus the exercise price, multiplied by the number of shares subject to the stock option, without taking into account any taxes that might be payable in connection with the transaction.

 On August 23, 2001, we extended an offer to Mr. Winningham to become our Chief Executive Officer.
 The agreement provides for an annual salary of \$600,000 and that Mr. Winningham is eligible to receive a bonus of up to 50% of his salary and additional bonuses based on extraordinary accomplishments at the discretion of our board of directors.
 The agreement provides that if Mr. Winningham's service is terminated without cause, he will receive a lump-sum severance payment of 24 months salary plus two times his current target bonus.
 The agreement also provides that Mr. Winningham may borrow up to \$3,750,000 from us pursuant to an interest-free loan to purchase a residence.
 Mr. Winningham elected to borrow such funds in July 2002.
 Under the agreement, we agreed to share with Mr. Winningham any loss or profit realized on the sale of his principal residence if he remained employed by us through 2006.
 The loan was secured by a second deed of trust on the residence and a pledge of any shares acquired pursuant to the exercise of certain of his stock options.
 This loan was forgiven and the home equity sharing arrangement was terminated on June 4, 2004 in recognition of Mr. Winningham entering into a lock-up agreement with us and GSK pursuant to which he has agreed not to sell or transfer 50% of the shares purchasable under all of his options and agreed not to put a portion of the shares purchasable under his options.
 Also, Mr. Winningham agreed to deposit 129,032 shares of common stock purchasable under an option into escrow if he exercises the option prior to September 7, 2007.
 Should Mr. Winningham leave our employ due to voluntary resignation or a termination by us for cause, then he will forfeit any of these shares deposited into escrow.
-Subject to continued employment, we will release any shares from escrow over the following periods: 25% on December 31, 2005, 25% on December 31, 2006, and the balance on September 7, 2007 and will release the shares immediately should Mr. Winningham die or leave our employ due to disa
+Subject to continued employment, we will release any shares from escrow over the following periods: 25% on December 31, 2006, and the balance on September 7, 2007 and will release the shares immediately should Mr. Winningham die or leave our employ due to disability.
+We also agreed to